"Behold, I am coming quickly! Blessed is he who keeps the words of the prophecy of this book."

 John is still on the earth when he looks up into Heaven at the 144,000 Jewish servants following Christ on the heavenly Mount Zion when he sees "another" angel flying in the "midst of heaven."
 The first flying angel John saw "flying in the midst of heaven" was the angel that warned of how severe the fifth, sixth, and seventh trumpet judgments were before the angels sounded their trumpets:

 Revelation 8:13 - And I looked, and I heard an angel flying through the midst of heaven, saying with a loud voice, "Woe, woe, woe to the inhabitants of the earth, because of the remaining blasts of the trumpet of the three angels who are about to sound!"

-The second flying angel the Johns sees is the first in a series of three angels who warn the inhabitants of the earth of impending judgment in the next several verses:
+The second flying angel that Johns sees in this verse is the first in a series of three angels who warn the inhabitants of the earth of impending judgment in the next several verses: